 | Legal and valuation charges | Rs 5,000-25,000 |

-If the property is under construction, add 5% GST on the agreement value, which adds roughly Rs 4 lakh on an Rs 80 lakh flat — bringing total upfront cash to Rs 25–26 lakh.
+If the property is under construction, add 5% GST on the agreement value, which tacks on roughly Rs 4 lakh for an Rs 80 lakh flat, bringing total upfront cash to Rs 25-26 lakh.

-Use the Down Payment Calculator to build this calculation for your target property value and state.
+The Down Payment Calculator builds this calculation out for your target property value and state.

 Step 3: Pick Tenure and Calculate Your EMI

-The home loan EMI is calculated using a standard formula:
+The home loan EMI runs on a standard formula:

 EMI = [P × R × (1+R)^N] / [(1+R)^N − 1]